Clarkson-Applied-Data-Science/2024_ia651_gyimah/README.md

 # 3. Prediction Task
 Objective:
-We aim to predict the clinical significance of a variant using features like allele frequency, population distribution, and genomic context.
+The aim is to predict the clinical significance of a variant using features like allele frequency, population distribution, and genomic context.

 Practical Application:
 Precision Medicine: Identifying likely pathogenic variants in patients.